ParvaYazdani/WG3_6GPlatform_SurveyResults/README.md

 # WG3_6GPlatform_SurveyResults
-This repository contains the results of the survey conducted by the Working Group Innovation Management of 6G Platfrom.
+This repository contains the results of the survey conducted by the Working Group Innovation Management of 6G Platform.